The art of (trade) war: Impact, market fallout, and how Trump won’t fight Canada on second front

 "The [foreign exchange] market itself isn't sure it cares too much about the book of wisdom, and its reaction to risk-off and lower bond yields across the board is to buy the yen and the Swiss franc.
 These are the two [foreign exchange] 'winners' since the Fed decided to hike rates."

-The market slump continues today, with Asian and European markets down, and New York poised to sink again.
+The market slump continues today, with Asian and European markets down, though New York futures have perked up from earlier losses.

 "Despite Trump claiming that the tariffs would make the U.S. 'a much stronger nation,' the markets are keenly aware that there will be no winners to a trade war," London Capital Group said today.